CodeSamplez.com

 <add name="PasswordDBContext" connectionString="Data Source=.\SQLEXPRESS;Initial Catalog=MyPasswords;Integrated Security=True;MultipleActiveResultSets=True;App=EntityFramework" providerName="System.Data.SqlClient" />

-Build And Run Our Asp.NET MVC 4 And Entity Framework Based Mini Application:
+Build And Run Our Asp.NET MVC 4 And Entity Framework-Based Mini Application:

-so, if you have done all the steps as above properly, you should now be able to build the application successfully and run properly as well.
+so, if you have done all the steps above properly, you should now be able to build the application successfully and run it properly as well.
 After running use the URL “http://localhost:{port}/Password” to navigate to our recently implemented controller:

 Preparing For Future Modification:

-First use the “Enable-Migrations” command in the console and you should have an output as below:
+First, use the “Enable-Migrations” command in the console, and you should have an output as below:

 PM> Enable-Migrations -ContextTypeName MyPasswords.Models.PasswordDBContext